rawleyfowler/Monad-Result/README.md

 # Monad-Result
 An implementation of the result monad from OCaml.
 This allows the developer to completely avoid exceptions.
+Note the result type is not generic, and cannot be statically typed.
+I think this makes it more flexible overall, compared to OCaml's result monad.
+(Gradual typing ftw)!

 ## How to use
 ```raku